-As at 1 January 2023 the Company had offered 320,000 Performance Rights to eligible participants of the Employee Share Option Plan (ESOP), converting into a maximum of 320,000 Shares, subject to the continuous employment/engagement of the eligible participants.
-These were eventually granted to eligible participants in January 2023.
+On 13 January 2023 the Company had granted 320,000 Performance Rights to eligible participants of the Employee Share Option Plan (ESOP), converting into a maximum of 320,000 Shares, subject to the continuous employment/engagement of the eligible participants.
+Of the total performance rights on issued, 106,000 Performance rights were converted to shares on 3 January 2024.